 If one of the fallopian tubes is blocked, you may feel pain from the pressure of the dye against the blockage.

-Ibuprofen, taken an hour before the test, can help.
 When cramping does occur, it usually lasts a short five minutes, but some women have mild-to-moderate cramping for several hours after the procedure.
-Over-the-counter pain medication can help with cramping after the test.
+Your doctor may recommend over-the-counter pain medication for post-HSG cramping.

 Anxiety and fear about the test can increase your perception of pain.
 The test can be very awkward, with this big x-ray machine hovering over you while you're lying on your back, legs apart, with the speculum inside.
 They may ask you to roll over to your side for an x-ray or two, and you have to do it with the speculum still between your legs.